SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 New materials, crucial for economic and technological progress, are prioritized globally with strategies to accelerate their advancement through big data and AI.
 AI for Materials (AI4Mater) serves as an overall framework for integrating AI into Materials Science and Engineering, which is structured around three main elements: materials data infrastructure, AI4Mater techniques, and applications.
 This article reviews the development procedure and recent innovations in materials data infrastructure, machine learning in materials, autonomous experiment, intelligent computation, and intelligent manufacture.
 These efforts aim to foster open access to AI resources and enhance the collective advancement of materials science, ultimately accelerating breakthroughs and elevating the engineering application of new materials in a sustainable manner.

-**Tags:** Machine learning, Autonomous experiment, Intelligent computation, Intelligent manufacture, Materials data infrastructure
+**Tags:** Autonomous experiment, Intelligent computation, Intelligent manufacture, Machine learning, Materials data infrastructure

 ---

-## 69. Computational microscopy with coherent diffractive imaging and ptychography
+## 68. Computational microscopy with coherent diffractive imaging and ptychography

 **Authors:** Jianwei Miao